 Because we rely on a small number of suppliers for certain parts, we are subject to possible price increases by these suppliers.
-In 2022, we have seen more part shortages and larger price increases than in recent years.
+As experienced in 2022, we have seen more part shortages and larger price increases than in recent years.
+While this has returned to a stable situation in 2023, our volumes typically are not high enough to maintain multiple suppliers.
 Also, we may be unable to accurately forecast our production schedule.
 If we underestimate our production schedule, suppliers may be unable to meet our demand for components.
 This delay in the supply of key components may have a materially adverse effect on our business.
 For suppliers who discontinue parts, we may be required to make lifetime purchases covering future requirements.
-Over estimation of demand or excessive minimum order quantities will lead to excess inventories that may become obsolete.
-Part shortages, especially semiconductor parts in 2021 and 2022, impact availability, lead times, and pricing that may be disruptive to our production plans, lead times, margins and may result in lost sales.
+Over estimation of demand or excessive minimum order quantities may lead to excess inventories that may become obsolete.
+Part shortages, especially semiconductor parts as experienced in 2021 and 2022, impact availability, lead times, and pricing that may be disruptive to our production plans, lead times, margins and may result in lost sales.

 Some of our sockets, parts, subassemblies and boards are currently manufactured to our specifications by third-party foreign contract manufacturers and we are sourcing certain parts or options from foreign manufacturers, particularly in China.
-For example, due to the coronavirus or other viruses impacting workers, suppliers or travel, we may not be able to obtain a sufficient quantity of these products if and when needed or the quality of these parts or options may not meet our standards, which may result in lost sales.
+For example, due to geopolitical considerations, we may not be able to obtain a sufficient quantity of these products if and when needed or the quality of these parts or options may not meet our standards, which may result in lost sales.